chkhorlucas/private-ethereum/README.md

 }
 ```

-5. Press CTRL-x to exit.
+5. Press CTRL-X to exit.
 6. Make new folder
 ```
 $ mkdir eth_testdata